 What is a supertaster?
 Let’s get into the real science behind this wine term.
-This article does is not wine-specific.
-However, the issues are key to wine tasting: supertasters are highly sensitive to the bitterness of tannin.
+This article is not wine-specific.
+However, the issues explored are key to wine tasting: supertasters are highly sensitive to the bitterness of tannin.

 Former President George Bush got a lot of flack for his dislike of broccoli.
 Is it possible that he, as well as many others, has an inherited aversion to this bitter-tasting cruciferous vegetable?